kubeshop/kusk-gateway/docs/reference/extension.md

 Kusk Gateway comes with an [OpenAPI extension](https://swagger.io/specification/#specification-extensions) to accommodate everything within an OpenAPI spec to make that a real source of truth for operational behaviour of your API.

-`x-kusk` extension has the following structure:
+The `x-kusk` extension has the following structure:

 ```yaml
 x-kusk: